-Love the taste of spicy, sour flavorful Thai soup, and want to try it out a new way?
-Tom Yum fried rice!!
-All the flavors of Tom Yum, packed into a quick week night dinner!
+Love the taste of sour, spicy, flavorful Tom Yum Soup?
+Tom Yum Fried Rice is all the flavors of Tom Yum, packed into a quick week night dinner!

 - 1/2 white onion, finely chopped